With the hoot of an owl and the cackle of a witch,

 - Fill a large bowl halfway with ice water and set aside.

-- Whisk the yolks, 3/4 cup plus 2 tablespoons sugar, and 3/4 cup cream together in a medium saucepan.
+- Whisk the yolks, 3/4 cup with 2 tablespoons sugar, and 3/4 cup cream together in a medium saucepan.

-- Heat while stirring continuously with a rubber spatula or wooden spoon over medium-low heat, until thickened and the mixture coats the spatula — about 10 minutes.
+- Heat while stirring continuously with a rubber spatula or wooden spoon over medium-low heat until thickened and the mixture coats the spatula.

 - Transfer to a medium bowl and set over the ice bath.
 Stir to cool.